a-boy/playmath/README.md

 ```

 #### math tools
-- Mathematica : .nb is Mathematica 9 notebook
+- Mathematica : .nb is Mathematica notebook
-- Sagemath : .ipynb is Jupyter notebook, in a-boy/playmath most of *.ipynb files are used Sagemath, to view by Jupyter nbviewer, but to run codes only in Sagemath env; .sagews is Sagemath worksheet
+- Sagemath : .ipynb is Jupyter notebook, most of *.ipynb files in a-boy/playmath are used Sagemath, to view by Jupyter nbviewer, but to run codes only in Sagemath env; .sagews is Sagemath worksheet
 - Maple
 - GeoGebra
 - Octave